C.J. Abrams Player Props: Nationals vs. Cubs

 C.J.
 Abrams At The Plate

-- Abrams is batting .225 with four doubles, two triples, two home runs and six walks.
+- Abrams has four doubles, two triples, two home runs and six walks while batting .217.

-- Abrams has picked up a hit in 57.7% of his 26 games this year, with more than one hit in 15.4% of them.
+- Abrams has picked up a hit in 55.6% of his 27 games this season, with multiple hits in 14.8% of them.

-- He has gone deep in two of 26 games played this season, and in 2% of his plate appearances.
+- In 27 games played this year, he has homered in two of them.

-- Abrams has had an RBI in five games this year (19.2%), including four multi-RBI outings (15.4%).
-He has also driven home three or more of his team's runs in three contests.
+- In 18.5% of his games this season, Abrams has picked up at least one RBI.
+In four of those games (14.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in nine games this season (34.6%), but has had no multi-run games.
+- He has scored in nine games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.